camunda/camunda-docs-manual/content/reference/bpmn20/tasks/business-rule-task.md

 # Using a Custom Rule Engine

-You can use the rule engine of your choice, on the open source side we have made good experiences with JBoss Drools.
+You can integrate with other Rule Engines.
 To do so, you have to plug in your implementation of the rule task the same way as in a Service Task.

 ```xml